conda-forge/mdsplus-feedstock/README.md

 users to easily construct complete and coherent data sets.

-The MDSplus programming interface contains only a few basic commands, simplifyng data access even into complex structures.
+The MDSplus programming interface contains only a few basic commands, simplifying data access even into complex structures.
 Using the client/server model, data at remote sites can be read or written without file transfers.
 MDSplus includes x-windows and java tools for viewing data